Sephardic Bikur Holim Congregation: The Benzaquen/Varon era

-As of 2009, more than a quarter century after his retirement, Solomon Maimon remains Rabbi Emeritus of SBH.
+As of 2009, more than a quarter century after his retirement, Maimon remained Rabbi Emeritus of SBH.
 Solomon Maimon has also remained active, including serving as an interim rabbi for several smaller Sephardic congregations around the U.S. In the early 1990s he worked with several of his family members and others to establish the Seattle Kollel (institute for advanced Jewish studies).
-Both he and Rabbi Benzaquen were founding members in of Seattle's Va'ad HaRabanim (Committee of Rabbis), which replaced the former Seattle Kashrut Board.
+Both he and Benzaquen were founding members in of Seattle's Va'ad HaRabanim (Committee of Rabbis), which replaced the former Seattle Kashrut Board.
 It continues the older organization's supervision of kosher food, but also provides a Bet Din (Jewish court) for Seattle.

 Also as of 2009, Simon Benzaquen and Frank Varon remain, respectively, rabbi and hazzan of SBH.
-Rabbi Benzaquen has continued to add to his religious skills, receiving certification as a mohel in 1987 and gaining certification in 2003 from the Jerusalem rabbinate as a dayan or judge, capable of arranging gittin (religious bills of divorce).
+Benzaquen has received certification as a mohel in 1987 and certification in 2003 from the Jerusalem rabbinate as a dayan or judge, capable of arranging gittin (religious bills of divorce).
 He is also a sofer (Torah scribe) and a noted calligrapher of Ketubot (marriage contracts).
 Varon released a CD of Sephardic folkloric tunes, Mi Alma ("My Soul") in 1997, and was ordained a rabbi in 1999.

 Samuel Benaroya, who died in 2003 at the age of 95, also recorded a CD: Ottoman Hebrew Sacred Songs (1998), one of the few recordings of Ottoman Hebrew sacred music.
 At the time of his death, Edwin Seroussi of Hebrew University called him "perhaps the last representative of a 400-year-old tradition of Turkish Jewish cantors who were experts in the singing of liturgical music according to Ottoman court music."